JamesTurnerGit/Automation-Practice/readme.md

 type `npm i` in a command prompt rename `example.env` to `.env`
-Inside your `.env` file add a valid user and password
+Inside your `.env` file add a valid user and password To change headless mode change line 4 in your .env file

 ## Running
 type `npm test` in a command prompt

 ## notes